Djspaceg/noche/README.md

 noche
 =====

 A simple Node.JS server based on the design style and modules concepts of Apache.
+(Pronounced "_No-chee_", like <strong>No</strong>de+Apa<strong>che</strong>.)

 What the hell does that mean: "style and modules concepts of Apache"? -- I really like the way Apache works, its modules, and even its internal configuration variables.
 Though some parts of it, like the directory indexing seem dated, tedious to configure and tedious integrate into modern applications.

 Aren't there like dozens of web servers out there already?
 Why did you make this one? -- Why not?
 Sometimes you just can't find what you're wanting in existing projects or products.
 Take a look below at what Noche does well.

-Noche (pronounced No-chee, like Node+Apache) to the rescue!
+Noche to the rescue!
 Noche makes the following easy!

 * Directory Indexing
 	* Output in either stylable HTML or JSON
-	* Smart indexing, detect if there's an index.html or <foldername>.nfo file inside a directory before opening it.
+	* Smart indexing, detect if there's an index.html or _folderName_.nfo file inside a directory before opening it.
 * Automatic conversion of XML files to JSON with just an optional URL parameter
 * Easy configuration with a few powerful options in configuration files.